-It’s a bit of a moving target this one, so it pays to keep checking, because every new player on the market certainly wants to be able to claim it is the cheap electric car motor on the market.
+When it comes to the cheapest electric car, Australia has some good options.
+It’s a bit of a moving target, though, so it pays to keep checking, because most new players on the market - aside from Tesla - wants to be able to claim it has the cheap electric car motor on the market.

-That puts it ahead of what is now officially the cheapest electric car you can buy today, Hyundai’s Ioniq Electric, which costs $44,990, and will give you a claimed range of 230km.
-Hyundai also has the far trendier looking, and bigger-batteried Kona Electric as part of its electric offering, but it will cost you a heftier $59,990 - a price that does get you a range of 449km.
+Hyundai also has the far trendier looking, and bigger-batteried Kona Electric as part of its electric offering, but it will cost you a heftier $60,740 - a price that does get you a range of 484km.

-It’s a bit of a step up, in both price and style, when, you look at the BMW electric car price.
-The very modern and truly wondrous inside BMW i3 will set you back a shocking $68,400, and that will get you what BMW suggest is a 200km range off every charge, which is still enough to get most people through a week of commuting with just one good charge on the weekend.
+It’s a bit of a step up, in both price and style, when, you look at BMW’s electric car prices.
+The very modern and truly wondrous BMW i3 will set you back a shocking $71,900, and that will get you what BMW suggest is a 300km range off every charge, which is still enough to get most people through a week of commuting with just one good charge on the weekend.

-You’ll also have to wait for the first electric entrants from Audi and Mercedes-Benz, but both of them are very different from the city-sized EVs that have made the running so far.
+You’ll also have to save up for the first electric entrants from Audi and Mercedes-Benz, but both are very different from the city-sized EVs that have made the running so far.

-Actual range vs claimed range tends to be a very variable equation with electric vehicles, but if you drive something as big, heavy and non-aerodynamic as the e-tron hard and fast, or off-road, that range figure is going to shrink very quickly indeed.
+Actual range vs claimed range tends to be a very variable equation with electric vehicles, but if you drive something as big, heavy and luxurious \ as the e-tron hard and fast, that range figure is going to shrink very quickly indeed.

 If the idea of an electric SUV seems outlandish, it shouldn’t, because there’s already one out there on our roads, albeit in small numbers; Jaguar’s I-Pace.

-It offers a claimed real-world range of more than 400km, and is fantastically spacious inside.
+It offers a claimed real-world range of 446km, and is fantastically spacious inside.
 Once again, though, if you push your right foot too hard or too often that range is quickly reduced.